Anxiety Attack Treatment

 What is an anxiety attack?

-Unlike a panic attack, which is a diagnosable condition and has a clear set of symptoms, the Diagnostic and Statistical Manual of Mental Disorders does not have a set definition for an anxiety attack.
+Unlike a panic attack, which is a diagnosable condition and has a clear set of symptoms, the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders does not have a set definition for an anxiety attack.
 While the meaning can be subjective, many consider an anxiety attack to be the sudden or gradually building onset of intense anxiety symptoms concerning an obvious stressor or specific situation that could happen.
 By comparison, panic attacks can occur without warning or apparent cause.

-What does an anxiety attack look like?
+What do anxiety and panic attacks look like?

 Anxiety attack symptoms include: